inclusive-teams/the-inclusive-team-tests/README.md

 ### The Ada Test

-1. Does your ratio of women match your local census polls?
+1. Does the ratio of women to non-women match your local census polls?
 2. Do women's tenures match non-women?
 3. Do women's salaries match non-women?
 4. Do women write code?
 5. Do women make business decisions without approval?
 6. Does your company's marketing portray women similarly to non-women?
 7. Do office conversations refrain from pointing out differences between women and non-women?
-8. Are women able to behave in a way that is associated with her traditional gender role without special attention called to this behavior?
+8. Can a woman either challenge or enjoy her traditional gender role without drawing special attention/comments?
-9. Are women able to behave in a way that is NOT associated with her traditional gender role without special attention called to this behavior?
-10. Are women able to openly discuss problems with how they are treated and are those issues acted upon afterwards?
+9. Are women able to openly discuss problems with how they are treated and are those issues acted upon afterwards?
-11. When a woman requests consideration for a uniquely female personal matter, are those requests honored?
+10. When a woman requests consideration for a uniquely female personal matter, are those requests honored?

 As you can see, in this test, one could easily replace "woman" and "women" with any potentially disadvantaged group, like say "homosexuals", "Muslims", "midgets" or "redheads".
 We could even replace it with general terms like "the concerned group member".
 By stating a test in general terms it would allow that test to apply to a lot of situations rather than just focusing on a particular demographic in a particular kind of environment.

 ## Usage

 The goal is for no group to be disadvantaged so to address that we start by applying some basic metrics using the test score metaphor.
-If your company scores 11/11 or even as low as 9/11 on this test, high fives.
+If your company scores 10/10 or even as low as 8/10 on this test, high fives.
 That's awesome and rare (though it should be the standard).
-If your company scored 8/11 or less on the above test (for any group, women or otherwise) then there are *serious* problems which should be a red flag to anyone who is a member of a disadvantaged group who is considering working for your company.
+If your company scored 7/10 or less on the above test (for any group, women or otherwise) then there are *serious* problems which should be a red flag to anyone who is a member of a disadvantaged group who is considering working for your company.

 Hopefully, folks will come to job interviews armed with this test.